Syllabus for

 Students may not record or distribute any class activity without written permission from me, except as necessary as part of approved accommodations for students with disabilities.
 Students with such accommodations must inform me before recording any class activity.
 Any approved recordings may only be used for the student’s own private use.

-Students are required to attend to the University policy on academic dishonesty outlined in Sections V and VIII (Provisions Governing Acts of Academic Dishonesty) of EMU's Code of Community Responsbility (see the full policy at https://www.emich.edu/policies/index.php?p=8.1).
-In addition, collaboration among students in solving programming and homework assignments is forbidden.
+Students are required to attend to the University policy on academic dishonesty outlined in Sections V and VIII (Provisions Governing Acts of Academic Dishonesty) of EMU's Code of Community Responsibility (see the full policy at https://www.emich.edu/policies/index.php?p=8.1).
+In addition, collaboration among students in solving programming and homework assignments is forbidden, unless specifically allowed.
 If I receive programs or homework assignments that are substantially equivalent, or which are not the original work of the student submitting the material, I will not hesitate to punish all involved parties to the fullest extent, up to and including assignment of a failing grade for the course, and referral to the Office of Judicial Student Services for possible punitive action at the University level, which may include expulsion from the University.
 In addition, the University and the Computer Science Department maintain policies regarding proper behavior on its computer systems.
 Failure to adhere to these policies can result in loss of computer privileges, and possible legal action.